stefaniepires/deck-the-halls/README.md

 # Deck The Halls- Practice Site

 ## Description
-This website was intended for practice and is based on a Christmas theme.
+This website was intended for practice and is based on a Christmas theme with a Christmas photo event in mind.

 ## Built With
 * HTML
 * CSS
+* Bootstrap
 * Javascript